kframework/X86-64-semantics/docs/reports/planeer.md

   - Create a chart of how many are tested.
 Whats is the reason for not getting tested (undef).
 How many fails?
 - Plan for implemnting the uifs
 - Test the lemmas using rise for fun: like add_single(0||x, 0) == 0  Also write about  the importance of this lemma in simplification.
-- Implement "schedule insutcructions" + still unsuported + "huge ones pdepl/q"

 - Check if vmovmskpd_r32_xmm is caught in the test as it is not generated in stoke handler.
 So implement it.
-- Test the ones which are manually implemented in K.
 - Is the semantics of sal/shr/sar in base instr consistent with what we get from stoke.
 - Undef
   - kompile: are undef represented correctly